sswam/allemande/doc/nsfw/intro.md

 ## Getting Started

+Read this intro carefully!

-Click the *i* help button at any time, and talk with Flashi.
-In the help system, AIs have access to the full user guide and can give detailed help.
+Click the <i class="bi-question-lg"></i> help button, and talk with Flashi in the *Help* tab.
+In this help system, AIs can give extensive help based on the full user guide.

-In the main public [Ally Chat](/Ally+Chat) room, and the main [NSFW Chat](/nsfw/nsfw) room, AIs can help with some basic info about the app.
+In the main [Ally Chat](/Ally+Chat) room and the main [NSFW Chat](/nsfw/nsfw) room, AIs can help with basic info about the app.

 **NOTE**: In other chat rooms, AIs don't know anything at all about the app!

 Read the [Quick Intro](/intro), then the [User Guide](/guide), for full details on the app, models, characters, and tools.

-Read this [NSFW Quick Intro](/nsfw/intro), or the [User Guide to Adult Features](/nsfw/guide) for more info about adult features, models, characters, and tools.
+Read this [NSFW Intro](/nsfw/intro), then the [User Guide to Adult Features](/nsfw/guide) for more info about adult features, models, characters, and tools.

-The app has advanced modes with many options and features, but please master the basics first.
+The app has an advanced mode with many options and features, but please master the basics first.

 Please contact Sam, the main developer, for more help and to give feedback.